Why is Ventilation so Important for Buildings?

-Ventilation is perhaps the single most important element of an HVAC system.
+Ventilation is perhaps the single most important element of any HVAC system.
 It influences air quality and energy efficiency, and proper ventilation controls odours, dilutes gases (such as carbon dioxide), and inhibits the spread of respiratory diseases.
-Ventilation air is critical in educational facilities.
+Ventilation air is critical in educational facilities and any type of building or indoor environment where many people congrigate.

 IAQ can be affected by gases (including carbon monoxide, radon, volatile organic compounds), particulates, microbial contaminants (mold, bacteria), or any mass or energy stressor that can induce adverse health conditions.
 Source control, filtration and the use of ventilation to dilute contaminants are the primary methods for improving indoor air quality in most buildings.